cncf/glossary/content/en/golden_signals.md

 ---

 ## What it is
-Golden signals are metrics that provide a wide view of a service from the user's perspective .
-It is the gold standard for monitoring an application’s performance using the following criterias :

-#### Latency
-It is the time taken to service a request. e.g. : It’s important to track error latency, as opposed to just filtering out errors.<br />
-#### Traffic
-It is the measure of how much demand is being placed on the application.<br />
-#### Errors
-It is the measurement of rate of requests that fail, either explicitly (e.g. :technical errors), implicitly (e.g. : success response with wrong content), or by policy (e.g. : any response generation that breaches an agreement).<br />
-#### Saturation
-It measures how "full" your application is.
-It measures the application fraction, emphasizing the resources that are most constrained (e.g.: deadlock in database due to saturation or server bottleneck).
+[Golden signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals) are metrics that help us understand how [services](https://glossary.cncf.io/service/) are experienced by users.
+Today, it is the gold standard for monitoring application performance and focuses on four specific metrics: Latency, traffic, errors, and saturation.
+The first three metrics relate to requests.
+A request is a message sent from one service to another.
+Services do that to collaborate and work as a [distributed app](https://glossary.cncf.io/distributed_apps/).

+*Latency* is the time it takes to service a request. *Traffic* measures the request frequency placed on the application. *Errors* measure the request failure rate.
+And *Saturation* measures the capacity of app resources, allowing users to address bottlenecks before they become a problem.

 ## Problem it addresses
-Everything becomes a muddy guessing game , without actual measurements (noted observations) at hand to arrive at a conclusion (for deducing performance of the application) and earlier monitoring tools were designed to monitor machines, not applications/services.
-While on the flip side of the coin modern monitoring systems offer a huge variety of parameters making it easier to drown in and lose focus of what really is relevant for the application.
+Without metrics, engineers have nothing to deduce why applications are behaving a certain way.
+While earlier monitoring tools were designed to monitor machines (not applications/services), modern monitoring systems gather a huge variety of parameters.
+They collect so many metrics that it's easy to lose focus on what is relevant for the user.
+Which of all these metrics should you focus on to ensure your customers have a great user experience?
-The Golden Signals are comprehensive and steer clear from getting stuck in the mud by putting the performance data into different buckets.
-Which then provides the visibility to pinpoint the problems that might originate.

 ## How it helps
+Golden signals help engineers focus on metrics that matter for the user experience.
+They help steer clear from getting stuck in the mud by putting performance data into different buckets and providing the visibility needed to pinpoint problems that might affect the user.

-Measuring latency tells about how long it takes the application to handle transactions which is a sign of a major performance issue.<br />
+*Latency* tells us how long it takes the application to handle transactions.
+An increase in latency is likely a sign of a performance issue.

 Measuring website traffic allows a clear understanding of what is working or what isn't and develops a more potent content.
-It helps in better utilization of traffic.<br />
+It helps in better utilization of traffic.
-Measuring error is important to keep track of the time frames when errors tend to increase and develop a workaround for the cause.<br />
-Measuring  saturation provides the resource limit after which performance of application will either degrade or it’ll crash.<br />

-For detailed information please visit : https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals
+Keeping track of *errors* helps us understand when they increase and where and when to troubleshoot to fix the source of the problem.
+Measuring *saturation* allows us to keep track of resource limits and when a bottleneck is approaching.
+Saturation may lead to service degradation or even crash.